serv-terr/pbl_met/doc/src/manual.md

 ##### Introduction

-One operation common I'm meteorological (and non-meteorological) data processing is reading initialization data from a configuration file.
+One operation common in meteorological (and non-meteorological) data processing is reading initialization data from a configuration file.

 To date various popular formats exist for initialization files.
 It is worth mentioning among them the `NAMELIST` format introduced in Fortran (and indeed very easy to use).
 But indeed many other specifications exist, like for example JSON, YAML, XML, or LUA used as a configuration language.